salomov95/family_planner_api/README.md

 &nbsp;Sometimes it can be really tough handling expenses, and saving money seems an impossible task.
 But fear no more, Family Planner comes to the rescue!

-&nbsp;Born to help managing finances and shopping for home, it comes with a whole set of features to make things easier.
+&nbsp;Born to help saving with ease, one's finances shall never fall red again.

 ## <a name="features">🔋 Features</a>

 - Easy Authentication.
 - Easy track of funds/expenses.
-- Easy track about information on bills.
+- Easy track on monthly savings goals.

 ## <a name="tech-stack">⚙️ Tech Stack</a>